 Routine research, aimed at improving early detection of the POMS virus, detected the presence of the virus in feral Pacific Oysters in the Port River in February 2018.
-At this stage POMS has not been detected in South Australian oyster farming areas.
+The virus has not been detected in South Australian oyster farming areas, with ‘proof of freedom’ declared on Friday 6 April 2018.

-To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles) from the Port River until further notice.
+To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles, razorfish) from the Port River until further notice.
 Bivalves should not be taken from the Port River area for any purpose including bait or berley.

 PIRSA is working with key fishing and aquaculture sectors and boat owners to ensure vessels are clean and to reduce the risk of the virus spreading.